Louvered Pergolas for Sanibel Island

 How long does installation take in Sanibel?

 Timeline depends on measurements, engineering, product lead time, Sanibel permit review, HOA review, electrical work, screens, and site prep.
-A site review is required before EDG can give a realistic schedule.
+EDG must confirm the site conditions before giving a realistic schedule.